About the Fire Sprinkler Initiative

 In addition, the site contains information to help home fire sprinkler advocates navigate the legislative process to get sprinkler ordinances introduced and passed in their communities and allow them to come together to share their ideas, successes, and tools with other advocates across the country.

-NFPA's Fire Sprinkler Initiative provides links to state-based organizations dedicated to advocating for the installation and proper care of home fire sprinkler systems.
+NFPA's Fire Sprinkler Initiative provides links to state-based coalitions dedicated to advocating for the installation and proper care of home fire sprinkler systems.

 The Fire Sprinkler Initiative, in cooperation with many other interested individuals and organizations, encourages the use of home fire sprinklers through increased awareness and adoption of local ordinances or model codes.